-Room 16: The Elizabethan Bedchamber
+The Mermaid Inn, Room 16: The Elizabethan Bedchamber

-There is a secret passage, oubliette and a well-worn staircase to the old kitchen (now the bar) in this room – an ideal escape for smugglers!
+There is a secret passage, oubliette, and a well-worn staircase to the old kitchen (now the bar) in this room – an ideal escape for smugglers!

 Guests have been reporting seeing a duel being fought in this room.
 The loser would be thrown down the stairs of the secret passage and landing in the parts of the hotel that is now the bar.

 At the time, they said: “The warm room had suddenly turned strangely cold and we could hear a fight going on in the corner of the room.
-By the fireplace there were huffs and puffs and sounds of clashing knives.
+By the fireplace, there were huffs and puffs and sounds of clashing knives.
 We could see shapes moving.
 They fought violently.
 It was very scary.
 The next morning we told the barman who produced a newspaper article revealing how two journalists had endured the exact same experience just six months before.”

 One of the guests set up a night camera in an attempt to capture any paranormal activity.
-It recorded movement of swords and the shadow of a “figure” in the corner of the room.
+It recorded the movement of swords and the shadow of a “figure” in the corner of the room.